abkazan/My-Code/MapReduce/README.md

 This is an implementation of the MapReduce algorithm which returns the count of a specified word in a text file.
+The only file needed to count a word in a .txt file is mapreduce, which is an executable file The files ending in .c or .h are the source code used to compile the executable

 To use it: